DataIntellectTech/TorQ-Crypto/README.md

      14:27:49  |  huobifeed1     |  up      |  8932  |  46020
      14:27:49  |  bhexfeed1      |  up      |  9035  |  46021

-By entering the RDB process in debug mode you should the following tables being populated:
+By entering the RDB process in debug mode you should see the following tables being populated:

     ~/crypto/deploy:cross@homer$ . torq.sh stop rdb1